Inventory, Preservation and Completeness

 - Evidence of pathology or trauma

 Ancestry is also sometimes included in an osteoprofile.
 However, techniques for estimating ancestry, and the interpretation of ancestry as a category of human identification and identity are theoretically and politically contentious.
-Given the importance and nuances of these debates, there is not enough space here to do them justice and so we have omitted the topic.
+For more information on this please see the recent publication by Bethard and DiGangi, 2020.
+Given the importance and nuances of these debates, there is not enough space here to do them justice at this introductory level.

 Tegucigalpa, Honduras.
 A radiologist studies x-rays of victims of the Comayagua prison fire, looking for injuries, fractures, medical devices and other identifying marks.
 (Photographer Alejandra Jimenez, Copyright ICRC)

 The accuracy of the osteoprofile is dependent on preservation and completeness of the skeleton, as well as the context of burial.
 For example, commingled remains, in which two or more individuals are placed within the same grave, can complicate analysis, particularly if those individuals are of a similar age and sex (we will discuss this further in Week 6).

 To begin an osteoprofile, we need to identify the bones that are present.
 We also need to determine how many of each bone we have and establish whether there are one or more individual(s) represented in the skeletal assemblage.
 To do this accurately, we also need to determine the preservation and completeness of the bones that we have.

 There are a variety of different techniques for producing an ‘osteoprofile’ and over the past decade, there has been an increasing emphasis on the standardisation of methods to ensure comparability between studies.
 An example of these standards is provided by the British Association of Biological Anthropology and Osteoarchaeology.